sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 2: log in to server as root

 Replace `185.193.126.203` with IP of server.

+When asked for password, enter password from [step 1](#step-1-create-ssh-key-pair-on-mac).

 ```shell
 ssh root@185.193.126.203 -i ~/.ssh/vpn-server